AbhimanyuSinghh/inheritance/README.md

 classes!

-this is just the explanation of the inheritance topic, I have not written the codes as inheritance was the main motto, however, I will try to write the code as well in future or you can contribute as well
+this is just the explanation of the inheritance topic, I have not written the codes as inheritance was the main motto, however, I will try to write the code as well in future or you can contribute as well.

+Also, there is this Super.py file as well and here I have written a simple function exhibiting the behaviour of the Super keyword.

+If you want to sort out the issue, please go to the inheritance.py file read the details and contribute.